arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 The Wemos D1 onboard power regulator can handle max 500 mA.
 So with 200 instead of 255 as max and not using white pixels it should be fine.

 ### 3.2.4.
 Single Status ###
 When you enable 'single status' it means that the whole ledring shows only the status of 1 MQTT topic (some/thing/1).
+You can provide a number in the `Single Status Number` field if you want another MQTT topic than some/thing/1.
 If you deselect the 'single status', each led will represent a seperate topic (some/thing/1 up to some/thing/12)

 ### 3.2.5.
 Single Status number ###
 You are subscribed to a MQTT Topic like: `some/thing/#`.
 The idea is that # is a number of e.g. a build pipeline, a status of something, etc. When you enable the 'single status', then all the leds represent the status of one number (#).
 The Single Status number on the configuration page is that number.